act65/open-problems/README.md

 Open problems.
-Largely biased by what I find interesting and have happened to stumbled over.
+Largely biased by what I find interesting and have happened to stumble over.

 What about;